ozgurturan0/RoofStacks_Case/README.md

 so some requests do not receive the expected response. here the tests were written assuming that the expected answers obtained.

-NOTE 2 : [These](src/test/report/) reports can be opened in a browser to view them visually.
+NOTE 2 : [These](src/test/report/) reports can be opened in a browser to view them visually if downloaded.
 This way graph of tests, failed tests can be displayed.
-(Right click on that report -> Open in -> Browser -> choice of a browser)